syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 6. Click the button to convert Syncfusion webpage to a PDF document.
 You will get the PDF document as follows.
      <img src="htmlconversion_images/htmltopdfoutput.png" alt="Convert HTMLToPDF Azure Docker Output" width="100%" Height="Auto"/>

-A complete work sample can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/blob/master/Azure/BlinkLinuxDockerAzureSample)
 ## Azure App Function Linux

 ### Steps to convert HTML to PDF in the Azure Functions using the Blink rendering engine